olcf/SingularityTools/Titan/Example/README.md

 $ singularity exec ZestyTitan.img mpicc HelloMPI.c -o mpi.out
 $ singularity exec ZestyTitan.img nvcc HelloCuda.cu -o cuda.out
 ```
 Within an interactive or batch job applications can be built and run utilizing the containers software stack.
 Full `/lustre` access is available from inside the container and the directory in which singularity is launched from will be the current working directory inside of the container.
-In this case the source code `HelloMPI.c` and `HelloCuda.cu` exists outside of the container on `lustre` and the applications `mpi.out` and `cuda.out` will be created in the same `lustre` directory.
+In this case the source code `HelloMPI.c`, `HelloCuda.cu`, and `HelloMPI.py` exists outside of the container on `lustre` and the applications `mpi.out` and `cuda.out` will be created in the same `lustre` directory.
 The singularity module sets environment variables which work in conjunction with the helper script `TitanPrep.sh` to ensure the `MPICH` and `CUDA` Titan specific patches work correctly.

 ```
 $ aprun -n 2 -N 1 singularity exec ZestyTitan.img ./mpi.out